djplaner/canvas-collections/docs/reference/conceptual-model/collections/existing-collections.md

 ### Include page

 Each collection can have a Canvas page defined as its _include page_.
 The contents of an _include page_ will be inserted before or after that current collection's representation.

+You specify the _include page_ by providing the name of a page.
+Collections will attempt to retrieve exactly the name given.

+!!! warning "No _include page_ if the _include page_ name isn't found"

+    The title of a Canvas page (what you see in the Canvas RCE) doesn't always match the page name used by Canvas ([for example](https://community.canvaslms.com/t5/Canvas-Question-Forum/Renaming-Duplicated-Pages/td-p/544327#:~:text=Any%20time%20you%20make%20a,after%20the%20page%20name.))

+    If Collections is unable to find the name it will display an error message for staff, but nothing to students.

 The _Existing collection_ element provides

 - an _Include page_ textbox in which you enter the title of the Canvas page; and,
 - an _After_ checkbox which you use to indicate if you want the _include page_ contents to appear after the representation

 <figure markdown>
 <figcaption>Using the "include page" feature</figcaption>